 The biology of the skin of the feet

-There are areas of the skin that are particularly rich in sweat glands, such as the forehead, armpits, palm of the hands and soles of the foot.
-Sweat consists of water with some mineral salts, and when the water evaporates from the skin, it takes heat with it which allows the blood to cool.
-Sweating is essential for the dissipation of body heat when the environmental temperature is high.
+There are areas of skin that are particularly rich in sweat glands, such as the forehead, armpits, palms of the hands and soles of the feet.
+Sweating essentially serves to dissipate body heat when the ambient temperature is high.

 Trench foot